LennaHammer/English/EVP/out/words_adjective.md

 [A1]not the same
 - She seems to wear something different every day.
 - We're reading a different book this week.
-- Emily is very/completely different from her sister.
+- Emily is `very/completely` different `from` her sister.
-- That's totally different than my experience in school.
+- That's totally different `than` my experience in school.
-- There are many different types/kinds of bacteria.
+- There are many different `types/kinds` of bacteria.

 ## 25. difficult ## adjective
 /ˈdɪf.ə.kəlt/ NOT EASY
 [A1]when something is not easy to do or understand
-- a difficult problem/choice/task
+- a difficult `problem/choice/task`
-- It will be very difficult to prove that they are guilty.
+- It will be very difficult `to` prove that they are guilty.
-- Many things make it difficult for women to reach the top in business.
+- Many things make `it` difficult `for` women `to` reach the top in business.
-- He finds it extremely difficult being a single parent.
+- He finds `it` extremely difficult being a single parent.

 ## 26. easy ## adjective
 /ˈiː.zi/
 [A1]not difficult
 - an easy exam
-- Would a ten o'clock appointment be easier for you?
+- Would a ten o'clock appointment be easier `for` you?
-- It's easy to see why he's so popular.
+- It's easy `to` see why he's so popular.
-- She's very easy to talk to.
+- She's very easy `to` talk to.
-- The easiest thing to do would be for us to take the train home.
+- The easiest thing `to` do would be for us to take the train home.

 ## 27. excited ## adjective
 /ɪkˈsɑɪt̬.əd/
 [A1]feeling very happy and enthusiastic
-- Are you getting excited about your vacation?
+- Are you getting excited `about` your vacation?
 - An excited crowd waited for the singer to arrive.

 ## 28. exciting ## adjective
 /ɪkˈsɑɪt̬.ɪŋ/
 [A1]making you feel very happy and enthusiastic
 - an exciting movie/game
-- You're going to Africa?
-How exciting!
+- You're going to Africa? `How` exciting!

 ## 29. expensive ## adjective
 /ɪkˈspen.sɪv/
 [A1]costing a lot of money
 - expensive jewelry
 - He buys very expensive clothes.
-- It's expensive to own a car.
+- It's expensive `to` own a car.
-- She has expensive taste.
+- She has expensive `taste`.

 ## 30. famous ## adjective
 /ˈfeɪ.məs/
 [A1]known and recognized by many people
-- a famous actor
+- a famous `actor`
-- New York is a city famous for its theaters and nightlife.
+- New York is a city famous `for` its theaters and nightlife.

 ## 31. fast ## adjective
 /fæst/
 [A1]moving or happening quickly, or able to move or happen quickly
-- fast cars
+- fast `cars`
 - a fast swimmer
 - Computers are getting faster all the time.
 - The fast train to London takes less than an hour.